-In 2016, the IASB issued IFRS 16, Leases ("IFRS 16"), which replaces the existing standards for lease accounting.
+In 2016, the IASB issued IFRS 16, Leases ("IFRS 16"), which replaced the existing standards for lease accounting.
 The new standard sets out a model for the identification of lease arrangements and their treatment in the financial statements of both lessees and lessors.
-IFRS 16 is effective for reporting periods beginning on or after January 1, 2019 with earlier adoption permitted.
-The Company does not expect the adoption of this standard will have a material impact on the Company's consolidated financial statements.
+IFRS 16 became effective for reporting periods beginning on or after January 1, 2019 with earlier adoption permitted.
+The adoption of this standard did not have a material impact on the Company's interim consolidated financial statements.

 IFRIC interpretation, IFRIC 23 Uncertainty over Income Tax Treatments, clarifies how to apply the recognition and measurement requirements in IAS 12, Income Taxes, ("IAS 12") when there is uncertainty over income tax treatments.
 In such a circumstance, an entity shall recognize and measure its current or deferred tax asset or liability applying the requirements in IAS 12 based on taxable profit (tax loss), tax bases, unused tax losses, unused tax credits and tax rates determined applying this interpretation.
-IFRIC 23 is effective for annual report periods beginning on or after January 1, 2019.
-Early adoption is permitted.
-The Company does not expect the adoption of this interpretation will have a material impact on the Company's consolidated financial statements.
+IFRIC 23 is effective for annual report periods beginning on or after January 1, 2019 with earlier adoption permitted.
+The adoption of this interpretation did not have a material impact on the Company's interim consolidated financial statements.